 In direct contrast to a fixed cost, a variable cost can change depending on business performance.
 The more products you produce, the more you will pay for packaging and distribution.
 But remember that a variable cost is not a direct cost.
 Even if you pay more for components and if you pay more for hours worked, this still goes under direct costs in most instances.

 These are sometimes referred to as operating expenses.
 These can be either fixed or variable.
 Operating costs are costs that are associated with daily business activity but are distinct from indirect costs.
 Rent and utilities are typical examples of operating costs.
 They are essential for business operations but are not involved in the manufacturing process directly or indirectly.

-This is usually only relevant when deciding between two or three potential business opportunities.
+This is usually only relevant when deciding between more than one potential business opportunity.
 The opportunity cost is the cost associated when you go with one investment, and potentially lose out on other investments.
 What has to be understood is that there is always a potentially superior investment, and you need to shoot for ‘good’ as opposed to perfect.
 If you are deciding to rent vs buy a new piece of equipment, then you could compute the opportunity cost with all of the variables.

 Controllable costs are ones where a manager (or board) decides what will happen at a particular cost.
 Bonuses, charitable donations, advertising, office supplies, employee events, are all examples of controllable costs.
 But their value is not so easy to calculate.
 While they are a cost, you cannot simply reduce them down to zero and expect to run a successful business.

 The 4 Major Types of Cost Accounting Methods